Optimal cleaning for singular values of cross-covariance matrices: Introduction

 \subsection{Notations}

 Throughout this text, for $M$ a matrix, $M'$ denotes the transpose of $M$.
 For $Z$ a random variable, $\E Z$ denotes the expectation of $Z$.

 Here, error terms in approximations depend on the parameters $n$, $p$, $T$ and $\Si$ of the problem, on the complex number $z$ and on the randomness.
-We will suppose that $\f nT$, $\f pT$, the operator norm of $\Si$ and $|z|$ are bounded by a constant $\mathfrak{M}$ and use the notation to denote an error term which rewrites $\ff{T\, |\Im z|^k}$ times a bounded constant plus a centered Sub-Gaussian term with bounded Sub-Gaussian norm (the bound on the constant and on the Sub-Gaussian norm depending only on the constant $\mathfrak{M}$).
-Definition and basic properties of Sub-Gaussian variables can be found in \cite[Sec.
-2.5]{Vershynin}.
+We will suppose that $\f nT$, $\f pT$, the operator norm of $\Si$ and $|z|$ are bounded by a constant $\mathfrak{M}$ and use the notation for error terms with the following definition: for $Z=Z_{n,p,T,\Si,z}$ a complex random variable depending on $n,p,T,\Si,z$, we write $Z=O(1)$ if there exists $C$ depending only on $\mathfrak{M}$ \st $\E e^{|Z/C|^2}\le 2$, \ie if $Z$ is Sub-Gaussian\footnote{Definition and basic properties of Sub-Gaussian variables can be found in \cite[Sec.
+2.5]{Vershynin}.} with Sub-Gaussian norm controlled by $\mathfrak{M}$.